aionnetwork/aion-docs/developers/fundamentals/aion-packages/userlib.md

 ---
 title: Userlib Packages
-description: Classes in the userlib package and userlib.abi package are optionally packaged along-side your contract code as common-case utilities and quality of life routines.
+description: Classes in the userlib package and userlib.abi package is optionally packaged along-side your contract code as common-case utilities and quality of life routines.
 table_of_contents: true
 ---